-- 1. STOP the combine, engage the parking brake, place the combine in neutral, remove the key, and wait until all moving parts stop before leaving the cab. - 2.
-Either lower both the table and the reel, or raise the header to its full height and set the platform lock before servicing the header.
+- 1. STOP the combine, engage the parking brake, place the combine in neutral, remove the key, and wait until all moving parts stop before leaving the cab. - Either lower both the table and the reel, or raise the header to its full height and set the platform lock before servicing the header.
 If working under the reel, set the reel cylinder locks.
 A loss of hydraulic pressure could cause the header and reel to lower unexpectedly. - 3.
 NEVER operate machinery while fatigued, sick or otherwise impaired. - 4.
-Do not operate the header in crowded or confined areas. - 5.
-Remember, some models of the header are not centered on the combine feeder housing, it may be offset to the right, which may distort your judgment.
+Do not operate the header in crowded or confined areas.